VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Experiments

 \subsection{Comparisons with State-of-the-Art Methods}

-On the Town05 Long benchmark, VADv2 achieved a Drive Score of 85.1, a Route Completion of 98.4, and an Infraction Score of 0.87, as shown in Tab.~\ref{tab:closed-loop}.
-Compared to the previous state-of-the-art method~\cite{drivemlm}, VADv2 achieves a higher Route Completion while significantly improving Drive Score by 9.0.
-It is worth noting that VADv2 only utilizes cameras as perception input, whereas \cite{drivemlm} utilizes both cameras and LiDAR.
-Furthermore, compared to the previous best method~\cite{interfuser} which only relies on cameras, VADv2 demonstrates even greater advantages, with a remarkable increase in Drive Score of up to 16.8.
+On the Town05 Long benchmark in Table~\ref{tab:closed-loop}, \thename achieves a DS of 85.1, a RC of 98.4, and an IS of 0.87.
+Relative to the former state-of-the-art method DriveMLM~\citep{drivemlm}, \thename achieves a higher RC while significantly improving DS by 9.0.
+It is worth noting that \thename only utilizes cameras as perception input, whereas DriveMLM uses both cameras and LiDAR.
+Furthermore, compared to the previous best camera-based method~\citep{rao2024enhancing}, \thename demonstrates even greater advantages, with a remarkable increase in DS of up to 10.2.
+On the Bench2Drive benchmark (Table~\ref{tab:bench2drive}), VADv2 also achieves the highest Drive Score of 76.15.

-We present the results for all publicly available works on the Town05 Short benchmark in Tab.~\ref{tab:town05short}.
-Compared to the Town05 Long benchmark, the Town05 Short benchmark focuses more on evaluating the ability of models to perform specific driving behaviors, such as lane changing in congested traffic flow and lane changing before intersections.
-In comparison to the previous result~\cite{vad}, VADv2 significantly improves Drive Score and Route Completion by 25.3 and 5.7 respectively, demonstrating the comprehensive driving ability of VADv2 in complex driving scenarios.
+Besides the CARLA-based benchmarks, VADv2 also achieves state-of-the-art planning performance on the NAVSIM and NAVSIMv2 benchmarks, as shown in Table~\ref{tab:navsim} and Table~\ref{tab:navsimv2}.
+Additionally, Table~\ref{tab:3dgs} presents the results on the 3DGS-based benchmark.
+VADv2 reduces the Collision Ratio to 0.270, a 15.6\% improvement over TransFuser (0.320), while maintaining a competitive Deviation Ratio of 0.243 that approaches the best reported performance.
+These results demonstrate robust safety in real-world dynamic interactions.